-This all depends on you really.
+This all depends on you.
 If you have a steady hand and enjoy the process of moving the tonearm yourself then choose a manual record player.
 If you would rather this was done for you, then choose an automatic.
 There is a third option which is semi-automatic which means you place the needle manually and the record player lifts it off when the music ends.

 5. How Much to Spend

 Quite simply, you get what you pay for.
 There are some very cost-effective record players available and some very expensive, high-end players.
-Depending on your needs (and budget) dictates where you sit in terms of spending.
+Depending on your needs (and budget) dictate where you sit in terms of spending.
 One thing to avoid if possible is a second-hand model as this could lead to expensive repairs or poor-quality sound.
-Strangely, the cheaper options tend to have built-in speaker systems where more expensive, authentic, models do not.
+Strangely, the cheaper options tend to have built-in speaker systems whereas more expensive, authentic, models do not.

 6. Maintenance and Upgrade Costs